 LEACH improves energy efficiency and increases the lifetime of the network.
 The clusters are formed in the LEACH scheme in which distributed sensor nodes are placed in a group.
 The sensor node has maximum residual energy selected as the cluster head (CH).
-All the cluster nodes transmit data to CH, and then CH is forwarding through the other CHs or directly to the base station.
+All the cluster nodes transmit data to CH, and then CH is forwarded through the other CHs or directly to the base station.
 The cluster head selection procedure is not optimal in the LEACH scheme.
-So we proposed GWO optimization algorithm for the optimal selection of CH in LEACH protocol.
+So we proposed GWO optimization algorithm for the optimal selection of CH in the LEACH protocol.

-LEACH is a MAC protocol implemented with clustering and simple routing protocol in WSN.
+LEACH is a MAC protocol implemented with clustering and a simple routing protocol in WSN.
 The key function of LEACH is to minimize the energy consumption necessary to form clusters to increase the lifetime of WSN.
-Most of the sensor nodes transmit to the cluster head in LEACH protocol.
+Most of the sensor nodes transmit to the cluster head in the LEACH protocol.
 The cluster head compresses the received sensor nodes’ data and forwarded it to the sink node (Base Station).
-The remaining nodes of the clusters communicate with the cluster head in TDMA (Time Division Multiplexing Access) manner as per CH generated scheduled .
+The remaining nodes of the clusters communicate with the cluster head in the TDMA (Time Division Multiplexing Access) manner as per CH generated scheduled .

 The working of LEACH is divided into two phases.
 The first phase is the setup phase in which clusters are formed in WSN.
-The second phase is known as steady phase in which information or data is transferred to sink.
+The second phase is known as a steady phase in which information or data is transferred to the sink.
 The cluster head selection phase and clustering phase are the key parts of the LEACH protocol.
 Each sensor node is having threshold energy as per the formulation

 The energy model is followed by LEACH protocol with the two-channel model; free space (d2) for single hope path and multipath fading (d4) for the multihop path.
 So the energy consumption of l bit packets over distance d is estimated as